oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 ### Creating the database

 Run the following command to generate a database and seed it with two users.
-The user's name and password will write to the console.

 ```
 npm run init-db
 ```

-The users are
-- User: _trinity@whiterabbit.fake_, password: _Zion_
-- User: _bob@tables.fake_, password: _correct horse battery staple_
+> The command will write the application user names and passwords to the console.